Updated: May 28

 Having this visual resource is helpful to keep you and your spouse on the same page so you both get a sense of reality when it comes to things you'll need and where you're at with our budget and savings.

 I'm sharing my worksheets that I used for my portfolio with you all.
-Make sure you subscribe from my Homepage to get access to my free documents and printables.
-(A password will be sent via email) Happy home buying :)
+Make sure you click the PDF link to print.
+Happy home buying :)